TokTok/spec/spec.md

 bytes (e.g. `32`), a number in bits (e.g. `7` bit), a choice of lengths (e.g.
 `4 | 16`), or an inclusive range (e.g. `[0, 100]`).
 Open ranges are denoted
 `[n,]` to mean a minimum length of `n` with no specified maximum length.

-## TODO: Goals and threat model

-This section should give an idea on what are the goals and non-goals of Tox, so that reader

--   understands what problems Tox intends to solve

--   can validate if they are addresed by this specification

--   can make better tradeoffs and decisions in his own reimplementation of the protocol

-(TODO: this is just a placeholder; some more technical description should be given)

-What Tox Does:

--   Authentication: user's address is its public key, thus "adding friend" actually means verifying key (false in case of toxme?); drawback is that after being compromised you have to generate absolutely new identity; also it complicates working with multiple devices; (TODO: how about some web of trust, master keys and subkeys here?)

--   End-to-end encryption: all the messages are encrypted via keys derived via DH, thus keys are only known to sender and receiver and are never transfered over network

--   Forward secrecy (?): can be achieved by using ephemeral keys (TODO: how are they used in the current protocol? is the problem actually solved?)

--   Reliability:

-    -   Tox is supposed to be fully decentralized network which doesn't depend on any Single Point of Failure; this is achieved by using DHT, though you still need an entry point;

-    -   Tox is supposed to work under (almost) any kind of NAT and firewall;
-        this is achieved by using hole-punching, UPnP and TCP-relays;

-    -   Resistance to basic DoS and other poisoning.

--   (Near-)Zero-conf: end-user should be able to *just* use the messenger;

-What Tox Does NOT:

--   Tox does not care about anonymity; Unless TCP mode is used, participants communicate directly to each other; One of the reasons for this is that relaying real-time video is rather too costly (in terms of load) and also means delays;

-    -   Your IP Address is exposed to nodes in your friendlist; They can link your ID directly to IP Address;

-    -   Temporary DHT nodes and onion tunnels are used to find friends, so that your ID cannot be linked to your IP based solely on publicly available data (TODO: i.e. data stored in DHT? what else is exposed?); Though adversary intercepting traffic in large enough network segment is (probably) able to perform some statistical-based attack; (TODO: what problem it is supposed to solve? does it solve it? since we don't care about anonymity, i can only think of prevention of some targeted Denial-of-Service attacks)

 ## Integers